Early Origins of the Quiroz family

 Quiroz Settlers in United States in the 20th Century

-- Toribio Quiroz, aged 21, who emigrated to the United States from Liverpool, England, in 1918
+- Toribio Quiroz, aged 21, who immigrated to the United States from Liverpool, England, in 1918

 - Alejandro Quiroz, aged 53, who landed in America, in 1920

-- Domingo Quiroz, aged 23, who emigrated to the United States, in 1920
+- Domingo Quiroz, aged 23, who immigrated to the United States, in 1920

 - Francisco Quiroz, aged 32, who settled in America, in 1923